-Note 1: Slip lane is defined in the dictionary.
+Note 1: Bicycle and slip lane are defined in the dictionary.

 Note 2: In relation to paragraph (b), rule 353 (1) specifies that a driver is not required to give way to a pedestrian who is crossing the road that the driver is leaving, and rule 353 (2) provides that a pedestrian who is only crossing a part of a road is considered to be crossing the road.